Page updated July 5, 2022

-Illness caused by COVID-19 has been on the rise in this pediatric population.
+Illness caused by COVID-19 has been on the rise in the pediatric population.
 C.S.
-Mott Children’s Hospital and the Michigan Medicine Safety & Efficacy Task Force join the CDC and FDA in recommending vaccination for individuals ages 5 and older.
+Mott Children’s Hospital and the Michigan Medicine Safety & Efficacy Task Force join the CDC and FDA in recommending vaccination for individuals ages 6 months and older.